-The Controller Card has two RS-232 serial ports.
-One Controller Card is for the Linux command line interface (labeled CONSOLE), and the other is for the switch's ASCII command interface (labeled RS232).
-If a Back-up Controller card is installed, then its Linux console port is active, but only the RS232 port on the active Controller Card will function.
+The Control Card has two RS-232 serial ports.
+One Control Card is for the Linux command line interface (labeled CONSOLE), and the other is for the Switch's ASCII command interface (labeled RS232).
+If a Back-up Control Card is installed, then its Linux console port is active, but only the RS232 port on the active Control Card will function.